ARCE 2017 ANNUAL MEETING

-ARCE members who wish to present papers, panel proposals, or a graduate student poster at the 2015 Annual Meeting should submit abstracts to the Review Committee electronically via ARCE’s All Academic site no later than January 9, 2015.
+ARCE members who wish to present papers, panel proposals, or a graduate student poster at the 2017 Annual Meeting should submit abstracts to the Review Committee electronically via ARCE’s All Academic site no later than January 6, 2017.
 The Review Committee will be comprised of scholars in both ancient and modern Egyptian studies.

-Review submission guidelines and submit an abstract on ARCE’s All Academic site.
+Review submission guidelines and submit an abstract on ARCE’s All Academic site

 - Ancient Nubia

-- Conservation: Project Reports; Techniques; Training
+- Conservation (includes Project Reports; Techniques; Training)

 - History of Egyptology

 The Chapter Council sponsors the annual Best Student Paper Contest, which is open to doctoral candidates who have completed a minimum of two full years of graduate study.
 The 10 finalists chosen for this contest will be eligible to win one of three awards: $500 for 1st Place; $300 for 2nd Place; or $200 for 3rd Place.
 The winners will be announced at the Members’ Reception on Saturday, April 22 at the Intercontinental Hotel.
 Contest Details >>

 This Graduate Student Poster Session is made available through generous underwriting by Brown University’s Department of Egyptology and Assyriology.
 Master’s level students are invited to submit abstracts to present their research in poster format for the 2017 Annual Meeting.
 The 10 finalists chosen for this contest will be eligible to win one of three awards: $500 for 1st Place; $300 for 2nd Place; or $200 for 3rd Place.
 The awards are made available through generous underwriting by the Chapter Council.
 The winners will be announced at the Members’ Reception on Saturday, April 22 at the Intercontinental Hotel.
 Contest Details >>